Perkedel/Lah-Mboh/docs/Tutorial/GetStarted.md

 - GitHub, GitLab, BitBucket, Codeberg, itch.
 For Total Conversions, Gameplay Mods, Full Game
 - Steam, itch. for Commercial Full Game

-> [!CRITICAL]
+> [!CAUTION]
-> It is not recommended to publish your stuff solely on Forums with [Cloud Storage]() link or Direct Upload.
+> It is not recommended to publish your stuff solely on Forums with [Cloud Storage](CloudStorage.md) link or Direct Upload.
 Such area may not last long & can downtakes anytime.
 > At worst (such as unviable to idgames), you should pick long lasting area above such as GitHub, GitLab, BitBucket, or Codeberg.
 The Forum will be used for marketing.

 > [!TIP]